Do Go On - 314 - The Oak Island Mystery

 Alex Knight.

-Dave, where's Alex's treasure buried?
+Where's Alex's treasure buried?

-Buried under the Sydney Olympics Olympic-sized swimming pool.
+Buried under the Sydney Olympics, Olympic-sized swimming pool.

-Oh, that's already a waterlogged pit.
+Oh, that's already a waterlog pit.

 Thorpey.

-Is that what you were going to say or are you just yes-ending me?
+Is that what you were going to say?

-We're going to set up Thorpey with a jackhammer,
+We're going to set up Thorpey with a jackhammer.

-get him to see what he can do.
+Get him to see what he can do.

-There's not much that Thorpey can't do, to be honest.
+There's not much that Thorpey can't do.

-So you're like, Alex, we're coming for your treasure.
+So, like Alex, we're coming for your treasure.

 He can swim.